GameOfLightAndShadows/SmarTac/README.md

 ## Motivation

-The idea behind SmartTactics is to build a new version of the AI for the TRPG.
+The idea behind A Game of Light and Shadows is to build a new version of the AI for the TRPG.
 This time around, I won't use Unity, but Urho3D to create a prototype for Android.
 Again, this time around, the project won't be in 3D but will be in 2D.
 The goal is to do a proof of concept to show that I can develop a hard mode AI to make it impossible for players to win against it.
 In order to do so, I am planning to use diverse machine learning techniques and genetic algorithms in order to use Darwin's idea in order to select the strongest and most adapted AI for the hard mode.

 As of today (27/08/16), it is planned to have an AI able to classify states to understand whether the situation is
 - Good